callerid/android_sample_app/README.md

 # Sample App for Android
 Android Sample Caller ID Application - min API 25

-### Development without Android Hardware using Android Studio emulator and CallerID.com's Ethernet Emulator
+## Developing using Android Studio's emulator
 All CallerID.com applications that interface with Ethernet Link (EL) devices require binding to UDP port 3520.
 Android Studio emulators create a virtual, isolated network.

 Packets sent on port 3520 by [CallerID.com's Ethernet Emulator Deluxe ](https://callerid.com/developers.php?tab=test) will need to be re-directed to the Android Studio's emulator.
 This allows Caller ID packets to be seen by the sample app.
 This can be accomplished using a program called 'telnet'.

-Follow the instructions below:
+Follow the instructions below to launch and configure your emulator for CallerID.com testing support.

   #### Running your Emulator
   - Select the terminal tab at the bottom of Android Studio.